hairyf/starter-wagmi-vite/README.md

-# React Wagmi Starter Kit
+# Vite React Wagmi Starter Kit

 leverages the capabilities of [Rainbowkit 2](https://beta.rainbowkit.com/guides/rainbowkit-wagmi-v2) and [Wagmi 2](https://github.com/wevm/wagmi) for seamless wallet integration and authentication.
 The kit also includes Ethers 5 for interacting with the Ethereum blockchain.